North Dakota CPA Society Bylaws

 ARTICLE I ..
 MEMBERSHIP

 Section 1.
-ELIGIBILITY FOR MEMBERSHIP: Any person who holds a certificate in good standing as a certified public accountant issued by any state, territory, or possession of the United States or District of Columbia, shall be eligible to become a member of the Society.
-A member who voluntarily relinquishes their certificate, may continue as a member.
+ELIGIBILITY FOR MEMBERSHIP: Any person who holds a certificate in good standing as a certified public accountant (“CPA”) issued by any state, territory, or possession of the United States or District of Columbia, shall be eligible to become a member of the North Dakota CPA Society (“Society”).
+A member who voluntarily relinquishes his or her CPA certificate may continue as a member.

 Section 3.
 APPLICATION FOR MEMBERSHIP AND NOTICE TO MEMBERS: Application for membership shall be made on forms furnished by the Society.
-The application form shall be signed by the applicant and filed with the Society office, together with payment of an application fee if applicable.
+The application form shall be completed by the applicant and submitted to the Society office, together with payment of an application fee, if applicable.

 Section 4.
-ADMISSION TO MEMBERSHIP: If the application is approved by the Society office , the applicant shall be admitted to the Society as a member.
-If the application is not approved, it shall be referred to the Board and if not approved by the Board shall be submitted to the voting members for approval or rejection at a meeting.
-If approved, by two-thirds of the voting members present at the meeting, the applicant shall be admitted to the Society as a member.
+ADMISSION TO MEMBERSHIP: If the application is approved by the Society office, the applicant shall be admitted to the Society as a member.
+If the application is not approved but the applicant is otherwise qualified, the application shall be referred to the Board for approval.
+If the Board does not approve it, then such application shall be submitted to the voting members for approval or rejection at a meeting.
+If approved, by two-thirds (2/3) of the voting members present at the meeting, the applicant shall be admitted to the Society as a member.

 Section 5.
-CERTIFICATE: The Society shall issue to each member a certificate.
+CERTIFICATE: Except for Affiliates, the Society shall issue to each member a certificate, unless otherwise directed by the Board.

 ARTICLE II ..
 FEES AND DUES